ISPMBern/covid-19/living-review/screening.md

 **Figure 1.
 The workflow of screening and verification tasks.
 Crowd members are represented by numbered hexagons.**

 The [screening app](screening_app_manual/index.html) offers a login-protected environment that communicates with the central database.
 Crowd members are presented with citation information and are asked to make several decisions.
 Their decisions are submitted to the database.

+## Rapid screening using a R Shiny app

+To accelerate the screening and verification of publications, we built a simple shiny app.
+This loads references and displays these to the reviewers.
+They execute their tasks in the shiny environment and decisions are logged into the central database.
+A demo of a simple screening app can be found [here](https://zika.ispm.unibe.ch/assets/data/pub/screening_demo/) and the source code is available [here](https://github.com/ZikaProject/ShinyScreeningExample).